 There are other types of PFM tools that focus on specific financial goals or chores.

 ReadyForZero and SpringCoin, for example, also lets you pull in financial account information but they’re designed to help users reduce and eliminate debt of all kinds.
-Credit Karma and Quibble are some PFM tools that provides free credit monitoring services and monthly credit scores (not FICO scores) to help you keep an eye on your credit.
+Credit Karma and Quibble are some PFM tools that provide free credit monitoring services and monthly credit scores (not FICO scores) to help you keep an eye on your credit.

 Many of these PFM-tool providers also develop mobile applications to offer on-the-go access.